oisee/odata_mcp_go/README.md

 # OData MCP Bridge (Go)

-A Go implementation of the OData v2 to Model Context Protocol (MCP) bridge, providing universal access to OData services through MCP tools.
+A Go implementation of the OData to Model Context Protocol (MCP) bridge, providing universal access to OData services through MCP tools.

 This is a Go port of the Python OData-MCP bridge implementation, designed to be easier to run on different operating systems with better performance and simpler deployment.
+It supports both OData v2 and v4 services.

 ## Features

-- **Universal OData v2 Support**: Works with any OData v2 service
+- **Universal OData Support**: Works with both OData v2 and v4 services
 - **Dynamic Tool Generation**: Automatically creates MCP tools based on OData metadata
 - **Multiple Authentication Methods**: Basic auth, cookie auth, and anonymous access
 - **SAP OData Extensions**: Full support for SAP-specific OData features including CSRF tokens